-This coverage group is children under age 18, or if 18, will complete high school before his/her 19th birthday, who are in foster family care and are not eligible for Title IV-E (InRHODES Category Code 55).
+This coverage group is children under age 18, or if 18, will complete high school before his/her 19th birthday, who are in foster family care or in a kinship guardianship care and are not eligible for Title IV-E (InRHODES Category Code 55).
 The basis of eligibility for Medical Assistance is deprivation of parental support by the child's separation from his/her family.